 This entry was posted on Wednesday, March 14th, 2012 at 11:20 am and is filed under feats of strength, Grip Sport, grip strength, grip strength blob, hand strength, how to build pinch strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 10 Responses to “Blobzilla – Biggest York Block Weight Ever Lifted”

 Leave a Reply